aws/aws-iot-device-sdk-embedded-C/samples/README.md

  * The sample sends out messages equal to the value set in publish count unless infinite publishing flag is set

 For further information on each API please read the API documentation.

-## Subscribe Publish Cpp Sample
-This is the same sample as above but it is built using a C++ compiler.
-It demonstrates how the SDK can be used in a C++ program.

 ## Subscribe Publish Library Sample
 This is also the same code as the Subscribe Publish sample.
 In this case, the SDK is built as a separate library and then used in the sample program.